-IU Health Physicians - Orthopedic Sports Surgeon (AHC)
+IU Health Physicians - Ortho Sports Surgeon - Hip Arthroscopy (University, Methodist & Riley Hospitals)

 The Indiana University School of Medicine, Department of Orthopedic Surgery is seeking a fellowship-trained, BE/BC Orthopedic Sports Surgeon specializing in hip arthroscopy to take over an established hip arthroscopy practice in our growing orthopedic sports division in Indianapolis.